Monash University Malaysia: Foundation

 In early 1996, it was reported that the Australian Prime Minister had been involved in the signing of a memorandum of understanding to establish the campus.
 On 23 February 1998, the Malaysian Government formally invited Monash to develop a comprehensive campus, making it the first foreign university in Malaysia.
-In July of that year, Monash University's newly founded Malaysia campus opened its doors to its first intake of 261 students.
+In July of that year, Monash University's newly founded Malaysia campus opened its doors to its first intake of 261 students with James Warren as its first Pro Vice-Chancellor.
 Since then, the campus has expanded rapidly.
 It developed postgraduate courses within a few years, and began to expand its research capacity.